Azure/azure-functions-java-library/README.md

 ## Summary

-Azure Functions is capable of running Function Apps that may contain one or more functions grouped.
+Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
+You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.
+Functions can make development even more productive.Pay only for the time your code runs and trust Azure to scale as needed.
+Azure Functions lets you develop [serverless](https://azure.microsoft.com/en-us/solutions/serverless/) applications on Microsoft Azure.

+Azure Functions supports triggers, which are ways to start execution of your code, and bindings, which are ways to simplify coding for input and output data.
 A function should be a stateless method to process input and produce output.
 Although you are allowed to write instance methods, your function must not depend on any instance fields of the class.
-You need to make sure all the function methods are `public` accessible.
+You need to make sure all the function methods are `public` accessible and method with annotation @FunctionName is unique as that defines the entry for the the function.

 A deployable unit is an uber JAR containing one or more functions (see below), and a JSON file with the list of functions and triggers definitions, deployed to Azure Functions.
-The JAR can be created in many ways, although we recommend the use of the [Azure Functions Maven Plugin](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme), which also generates the JSON file for you automatically.
+The JAR can be created in many ways, although we recommend [Azure Functions Maven Plugin](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme), as it provides templates to get you started with key scenarios.

-Typically a function is invoked because of a trigger.
-Your function needs to process that trigger (sometimes with additional inputs) and provide an optional output.

 All the input and output bindings can be defined in `function.json` (not recommended), or in the Java method by using annotations (recommended).
 All the types and annotations used in this document are included in the `azure-functions-java-library` package.